carlobutelli/ky-task-queue/README.md

 ---

-1. Once the API is up and running with the worker and redis go to [Add Tasks](http://localhost:8080/add-task) and submit an URL.
+1. Once all the services (API, worker and redis) are up and running go to [Add Tasks](http://localhost:8080/add-task) and submit an URL.

 2. Refresh the page as many time as you want to simulate to add tasks to the queue --> The number of queued jobs will increase straight away.